penoonan/app/README.md

 `$router->get(array('page' => 'my_menu_slug', 'action' => 'edit', 'id' => '{int}'), 'foo@edit');`

+Since the first given matching route will be selected, be sure to define your least specific routes last.

 ##Unit Testing

 The purpose of Sketch is to enable Wordpress developers to more easily build testable applications.
 Ironically, as of this writing, Sketch itself has 0% code coverage (working on that!).